 The Town should move in the coming years to develop and implement a plan for improvements at the commercial corner that will be more compatible with the sylvan beauty and quiet residential nature of the Town.
-The overarching goals should be to create an environment inside and around the commercial corner that will result in increased green space, more pedestrian-friendly walkways, automotive-friendly roads, and building façades that better reflect the residential nature of the Town.
+The overarching goals should be to create an environment inside and around the commercial corner that will result in increased green space, more pedestrian-friendly walkways, automotive-friendly roads, and building façades that better reflect the residential nature of the Town, and a more welcoming connection to the Town.

 Underline : Indicates matter added to previous Master Plan.
-Page 82 DRAFT Dated 2017-12-18
+Page 83 DRAFT Dated 2017-12-18